-12.1 Pylnstaller
+12.1 PyInstaller

 PyInstaller is a tool to convert regular python scripts to "standalone" executables.
-The standard packaging produces a tiny executable and a custom directory structure to host dynamic libraries and Python code (zipped compiled bytecode).
-PyInstaller can produce a self-contained executable file containing your application, however, at run-time, PyInstaller will extract binary files and a custom ZlibArchive https://pyinstaller.readthedocs.io/en/latest/advanced-topics.html#zlibarchivehttps://pyinstaller.readthedocs.io/en/latest/advanced-topics.html#zlibarchive is a temporary directory then import modules from the filesystem.
-"PyOxidizer" typically skips this step and loads modules directly from memory using zero-copy.
-This makes PyOxidizer executables significantly faster to start.
+The standard packaging produces a tiny executable and a custom directory structure to host dynamic libraries and Python code (zipped compiled byte-code).
+PyInstaller can produce a self-contained executable file containing your application, however, at run-time, PyInstaller will extract binary files and a custom ZlibArchive https://pyinstaller.readthedocs.io/en/latest/advanced-topics.html#zlibarchive>' to a temporary directory then import modules from the filesystem.
+"PyOxidizer typically skips this step and loads modules directly from memory using zero-copy.
+This makes PyOxidizer executables significantly faster to start."